 A common misconception about breastfeeding and babies in general is that they require special equipment.
 But we already know on Green Prophet that a mom who buys less is by default acting in an environmentally-friendly way.

 So what are the essentials, and what aren’t?
-This is your guide to making breastfeeding truly green.
+A lactation specialist offers you this guide to making breastfeeding truly green.
 Products you don’t buy, won’t have to be manufactured, packaged, transported, cleaned, or disposed:

 Mothers who plan to be separated from a young baby will want the convenience of bottles, although a cup or spoon will do in a pinch.
 Water bottles are not necessary for breastfed babies on even the hottest days.
 Instead, nurse baby a little more often and check that urine is clear and plentiful.

 4. Disposable breast pads.
 It’s better to use reusable cotton pads for the early weeks and months when breasts may leak.
-A folded handkerchief works too.
+A folded handkerchief who can later wash works too.
+If you have extra masks on hand from coronavirus, or COVID-19 that are unused, then stuff them with extra padding, use, wash, repeat.

-6. Vitamins and drops.
+6. No vitamins and drops.
 Concoctions for increasing milk are overrated–the way to ensure enough is to nurse often and effectively.
 Analysis of the milk of mothers from different cultures, diets and socioeconomic levels has shown little difference in quality or quantity.
+Unless you are in some places where environmental toxins in breastmilk are high like in Tunisia.

-8. Special nursing clothes and bras.
+8. No need for special nursing clothes and bras.
 Wear a loose t-shirt that you can pull up — the baby covers your torso.
 Try a button down shirt on top of a tank top, or slash holes in a t-shirt and wear a loose shirt on top.
 You can experiment with regular and sports bras (or none–bras don’t prevent sagging, which is caused by pregnancy), but one that is too restrictive can lead to plugged ducts and infections.

-9. Contraceptives and feminine hygiene products.
+9. No need for contraceptives and feminine hygiene products.
 Some people believe that you can’t get pregnant while nursing, while others insist it doesn’t make a difference.
 The truth lies somewhere in between.
 Mothers can learn which factors delay the return of periods, and when and when not to rely on breastfeeding for birth control.

-10. Breastfeeding pillows.
+10. No need for breastfeeding pillows.
 They’re hard to transport, and it’s usually more effective for the mother to support the baby’s weight herself.
 In the beginning a regular pillow can support her arms and raise the baby to the height of the breast.

 The one item I do recommend purchasing, second-hand if possible, is a good quality sling or baby carrier.
 Mothers get used to carrying babies’ weight as they grow and it’s great exercise.
 Carriers keep babies calm and eliminate the need for shlepping a bulky stroller to the mall (not that you need anything) or beach.